-Once you finish one task on a document, you'll get a list of other tools you can use for different tasks.
+When you finish one task on a document, you'll get a list of other tools you can use for different tasks.
 Once your changes are complete, you can download the edited document or upload a new document to work on.
-PDF Candy keeps all of your documents in a queue, so you can download them all at once after you've finished making changes to them.
+PDF Candy keeps all of your documents in a queue so you can download them all at once after you've finished making changes to them.

 While the actual text-editing tools in PDF Candy are as limited as on every other free PDF-editing app, everything else PDF Candy has to offer puts it head and shoulders above the other free options.

 PDFescape is an excellent option for online PDF editing.
 Simple to use and available to anyone with a web browser, PDFescape may be all you need to edit and annotate PDF files.

 Previously, PDFescape had a limit of either a 10MB or 50-page PDF file.
 That 10MB file-size limit remains in place, but you can now edit files of up to 100 pages for free.

 PDFescape offers ample annotation tools.
-You can use the app to fill out forms, create form fields, and insert text and web links.
-You can also highlight text, add sticky notes, and redact or strike out text.
-With this app's tools, you can also crop and rotate images as well as add or remove pages.
-PDFescape can also lock and encrypt a PDF document.
+You can use the app to fill out forms, create form fields, insert text and web links, highlight text, add sticky notes, redact or strike out text, crop and rotate images, add or remove pages and even lock and encrypt PDF documents.

 You'll have to contend with severely limited font options, however.
 PDFescape offers five fonts, one of which is a generic "signature" font that looks nothing like your own signature.
 But otherwise, you'll find a lot more tools in PDFescape than you will in the typical, bare-bones free PDF editor.